 - Tokyo to Takasaki: 5130 yen

 - Matsumoto to Nagano: 1140 yen

 - Nagano to Tokyo: 3880 yen

 Cost of the JR pass = 17000 yen (about S$206)

 Total savings = 12430 yen (about $151)

-I think some of the train tickets were more expensive than usual because we traveled during the new year peak period but the JR pass was kept at the same price, so even more savings for us!
+I think some of the train tickets were more expensive than usual because we traveled during the new year peak period but the JR pass was kept at the same price, so this translates to even more savings for us!

 However, I would say that my itinerary really isn’t quite optimised to make full use of the pass.
 The best would have been to do Tokyo – Nagano – Niigata – Tokyo but that would have been extremely rushed for a 2-week trip.
-If you, like us, are only spending two weeks or less in Japan or prefer not to condense so many places in one trip, then try out my itinerary!
+If you, like us, are only spending two weeks or less in Japan or prefer not to condense so many places in one trip, then my itinerary would be pretty decent too!

 If you are arriving and departing from Tokyo for a long trip and intend to venture out in the middle of the trip, book the same hotel in Tokyo.
 We managed to deposit the bulk of our luggage at the hotel and travelled relatively lighter outside of Tokyo.
 Alternatively, you can deposit your luggage in the lockers they have in train stations but you’ll have to pay for those.